Blue Mountains day trip to Scenic World

-The Scenic Railway
+Scenic Railway Blue Mountains

 At a 52° incline, this is the steepest passenger railway in the world.
 Waiting in the queue we could see the signs that let you choose your own adventure ride down.
-Of course, we decided that the Cliffhanger was the only way to go.
+Of course, we decided that The Cliffhanger was the only way to go.
 At the push of a button, your seat changes to a 64° incline for the 310-meter ride into the lush Jurassic rainforest of the Jamison Valley.

 The Scenic Walkway

-As you walk through the dappled sunlight there are remnants of the area’s mining history and as well as fact boards sharing information bout the local fauna and flora dotted along the walkways.
+As you walk through the dappled sunlight there are remnants of the area’s mining history and as well as fact boards sharing information about the local fauna and flora dotted along the walkways.

 Jumping aboard the huge aerial cable car we ascended from the floor of the Jamison Valley back up to the Top Station.

 At the Top Station snacks, gifts and food are available as well as bathrooms.

 Scenic World Blue Mountains is a great way to experience the Blue Mountains.
-With opportunities for unrivalled views, easy access walkways or the chance to explore on bush trails, you can make the day fit your unique style of adventure.
+With opportunities for unrivaled views, easy access walkways or the chance to explore on bush trails, you can make the day fit your unique style of adventure.

 Travel With Meraki – Explore more than just the most popular spots.
 Even in a busy location like Scenic World Blue Mountains you can walk just 10 minutes away from the tourist lookout and lose the crowds.
 We had an amazing view of the Three Sisters all to ourselves after walking along the path a little way.